com-chain/currency/README.md

 ## Configuration

-- If you are planning to use the contract withing the Com-Chain framework, you must keep the function signature.
+- If you are planning to use the contract within the Com-Chain framework, you must keep the function signature.

-- Unused function can have their body replaced by a revert() statment.
+- Unused function can have their body replaced by a revert() statement.

 - You should choose in the pledge function between two check: one is checking for overflow, the second also check for non-negative